 The Nomination Committee assists the Board in discharging its responsibilities relating to the composition and make-up of the Board and any committees of the Board.
 It is also responsible for periodically reviewing the Board’s structure and identifying potential candidates to be appointed as directors or committee members as the need may arise.
 The Nomination Committee also assists the Board in the consideration and development of appropriate corporate governance principles, including, among other things, those relating to potential related party transactions.
 The Nomination Committee is responsible for evaluating the balance of skills, knowledge and experience and the size, structure and composition of the Board and committees of the Board, and retirements and appointments of additional and replacement directors and committee members, and will make appropriate recommendations to the Board on such matters.

-The Nomination Committee is chaired by Phil Nolan and its other members are Lord Jitesh Gadhia, Kath Durrant, Patrick O’Donnell Bourke and Tara Davies.
+The Nomination Committee is chaired by Phil Nolan and its other members are Lord Jitesh Gadhia, Kath Durrant, Patrick O’Donnell Bourke, Tara Davies and Lisa Harrington.

 Download the Nomination Committee Terms of Reference